Décimo

 Example: HAVE YOU EVER flown in a balloon?
 Yes, I have / No, I haven´t

-80 Irregular verbs song
+Irregular verbs games

 Week 1